 I look forward to future meetups where we can share what we are working on in the Go space and supporting the Go community both locally and internationally.

 Stay up-to-date about ActiveGo.
-Sign up to get the latest news.
+Check out the latest news.

 Gopher Image by Renee French